Whether you’ve just done a 10k, half marathon, marathon or an ultramarathon, here’s how to recover like a boss.

 Sleep is very important for recovery.
 Your muscles will repair the most when you are asleep so make sure you give them as much time to repair as you can.

 After you feel well rested, try and do some gentle exercise to ease your body back into its old routine.
 A steady 20 minute walk will do wonders for getting you back into the swing of things and letting your legs recover without putting your body under too much strain.
 After a few walks, and if you’re feeling up for it, go for a gentle jog to really put the legs back to where they were.

-Swimming is also a great way to recover.
+As mentioned by Georgie Okell in her marathon recovery tips for Hip and Healthy, swimming is also a great way to recover.
 Swimming takes all of the weight out of your legs and arms and lets you just relax without feeling the strain of your muscles.
 Further to this, exercising in water is low impact and therefore great for your joints and your overall recovery.